g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

         <section class="project-card">
           <h2>The final model</h2>
           <p>
-            The final model was a longitudinal latent change model.
-In human terms, it asked: after accounting for people’s earlier readiness level, does the life-events factor explain who changed more or less over time?
+            The final model was a latent change model.
+It asks: after accounting for people’s earlier readiness level, does the life-events factor explain who changed more or less over time?
           </p>
           <p>
-            First, readiness was represented as a latent factor at both time points:
+            First, readiness is estimated as a latent variable at both time points:
           </p>

           <div class="math-box">